I’m a Therapist. Here’s How to Help Your Partner with ED

-Here’s the good news: It’s probably — almost certainly — not.
-There are many causes of ED, but for the majority of men struggling to get or maintain an erection, it’s not a lack of interest in their partner — if anything, anxiety about making a partner happy is more likely the culprit.
+There are many causes of ED, but for the majority of men struggling to get or maintain an erection, a lack of interest in their partner isn’t to blame.
+If anything, anxiety about making a partner happy is a more likely culprit.

-The bad news is that a poor reaction to a failed erection can make some intimacy problems worse — even if it wasn’t your intention.
+The bad news is that a poor reaction—even one that’s involuntary—to a failed erection can exacerbate some intimacy problems.

 So what can you do?
 What should you do?
 If you want those answers, you’ve come to the right place.

-Erectile dysfunction (ED) is a common sexual performance issue where men struggle to get or maintain erections firm enough for sex.
-While a night of drinking might well cause performance issues from time to time, a recurring pattern of failed erections typically signals a disorder — in fact, it’s the definition of one.
+Erectile dysfunction is a common sexual performance issue where men struggle to get or maintain a firm enough erection for satisfying sex.
+While a night of drinking may cause performance issues from time to time, a recurring pattern of failed erections typically signals a disorder — in fact, it’s the very definition of one.

-Most guys view their sexual performance as a matter of pride.
-We’re also usually our own worst critics.
-If you’ve noticed erection issues, there’s a good chance he’s not only aware of them but also worried about their potential effects on your relationship.
+Many guys view their sexual performance as a matter of pride—and many are also their own worst critics.
+If you’ve noticed erection issues from your partner, there’s a good chance he’s not only also aware but worried about the potential impact the situation may have on your relationship.

-ED is treatable, and while you may not be a doctor, it’s possible to overcome the issue together and enjoy a satisfying, fulfilling sex life by discussing it with your partner in the right way.
+Know this: ED is treatable, and while you may not be a doctor, it’s possible to overcome the issue together and enjoy a satisfying, fulfilling sex life by first discussing it with your partner in the right way, and then taking the next steps together.

 Let’s look at how to get in the right mindset for each strategy.